Dear worldwide inline skaters,

 Assistance:

 If you need any assistance or support, please turn to the friendly “Munich Bladeguards”.
-Formerly The "Munich Bladeguards" could easily be recognized by their outfit which lead to their nickname “orange angels”.
+Formerly the "Munich Bladeguards" could easily be recognized by their outfit which lead to their nickname “orange angels”.
 On their orange vests there was in huge letters the magic German word ORDNER which gives them almost the same amount of power as a judge, the president, a bishop and your mother in one person ;-).
-In 2007 the Bladeguards wear a kind of reflective suspenders and the magic letters are small and not reflective.
+In 2007 the Bladeguards wear a kind of reflective suspenders and the magic letters were small and not reflective.
 So their superpowers faded a little bit.
 In 2008 they power returned: Orange again - but no sponsor on the vests.
-In 2010 and again in 2011 the sponsor is a big health insurance.
-So you can guess what will be on the vests etc.
+In 2010 and again in 2011 the sponsor wa a big health insurance.
+So you can guess what was on the vests etc. .
+2013 the vest are in a kind of red color.
+2014-2016 versions were again orangish - but we had a high vest-re-use rate among the guards.
+New sponsor, new color in 2019: Yellow is the new orange, also for the helmet.
+We guards look a bit like Grue's minions now ...

 Support the Bladenight: